Skip to content

 Agents

-An Agent is a configured Claude Code instance with its own identity, workspace, permissions, and schedules.
+An Agent is a configured Claude Code instance with its own identity, working directory, permissions, and schedules.
 Think of it as a specialized team member that operates autonomously on your codebase.

 Agent composition diagram showing identity, workspace, schedules, permissions, and optional components like work sources, chat, MCP, hooks, and sessions